 Providing support with the resubmission of a radiopharmaceutical product by developing a cost model, updating the budget impact model and the reimbursement file.

-Hict assisted in the development of a cost model to correctly estimate the total cost of magistral preparation of the product, and updating the budget impact (BIA) model and reimbursement file.
+Hict assisted in the development of a cost model to correctly estimate the total cost of magistral preparation of the product, together withmaking an update of the budget impact (BIA) model and reimbursement file.

 Phase 1 - Intake